bondarchuk 2 years ago

 Thank you for your work.

-user3939382 a year ago
+user3939382 2 years ago

 Does anyone use a typewriter for this purpose?
 Just to have a distraction free environment?

-• themodelplumber a year ago
+• themodelplumber 2 years ago

 I use a Casio B.O.S.S. or other similar electronic diaries for this sometimes.
 I usually type in shorthand since the screens are small.